top of page

 The Guru Granth Sahib: "Speak only that which will bring you honor."
 (Guru Granth Sahib, Ang 16)

-The Guru Granth Sahib, the holy scripture of Sikhism, was compiled by Guru Arjan, the fifth Sikh Guru.
+The Guru Granth Sahib was compiled by Guru Arjan, the fifth Sikh Guru.
 It includes hymns and writings by Sikh Gurus and other saints, reflecting the inclusive and universal nature of Sikh teachings.

 Taoist Sacred Texts: The Way of Nature